How to Measure Windows for Blinds and Shades

 Horizontal Inside Measurement

-Do the same steps at the middle of the window and at the bottom of the window.
-These three measurements should match, but they may differ slightly.
+- Do the same steps at the middle of the window and at the bottom of the window and ensure your measurements match.

 Vertical Inside Measurement

-Repeat this process for the vertical middle and vertical right sides of the window measuring precisely and recording each measurement.
+- Repeat this process for the vertical middle and vertical right sides of the window.

 You have now successfully measured your first inside mount position for shades meant to be mounted inside the window frame.
 Following the marked mount locations gives the straightest, most attractive mounts.

 Use the same measuring and recording techniques for your outside-the-frame mounts.
 The major difference for the outside mounts is deciding just how far outside you want them mounted.

 One helpful hint, if you are mounting outside for maximum privacy, make sure you allow enough room past the edge of the window to cover the gap created by the outside mount.

 The shades are not plastered to the wall, so there is a space gap between the wall and the shade mounted in the outside position.

 An intruder or otherwise unwelcome person can actually walk up to the window and see into the room through this narrow gap.
 Measure at least three or four inches past the sides, bottom and top of the window to cover this unwanted view gap.